cloudspannerecosystem/autoscaler/poller/README.md

 instance.

-The Scaler function will receive the message, compare the metric values with the [recommended thresholds][spanner-metrics] and if any of the thresholds are exceeded, the Scaler function will adjust the number of nodes in the Spanner instance accordingly.
+The Scaler function will receive the message, compare the metric values with the [recommended thresholds][spanner-metrics], plus minus an [allowed margin](#margins), and if any of the values fall outside of this range, the Scaler function will adjust the number of nodes in the Spanner instance accordingly.
 Note that the thresholds are different depending if a Spanner instance is [regional or multi-region][spanner-regional].

 ## Configuration parameters